Skip to content

 Formats

-The answer formats that tend to travel better in AI systems.
+Which answer formats tend to travel best in AI systems?

 FormatBest useCommon mistake